wds4/brainstorm/documents/graas.md

 A few of the potential future directions:
 - Allow the user to adjust Grapevine parameters as can be done [here](https://brainstorm.ninja/#/settings/grapevine)
+- Incorporate zaps into calculation of the standard Grapevine WoT Scores
-- contextual lists, based on contextual Grapevine Scores, as per [Content Discovery](https://brainstorm.ninja/#/contentDiscovery)
+- Support contextual lists, based on contextual Grapevine WoT Scores, as per [Content Discovery](https://brainstorm.ninja/#/contentDiscovery)
-- Allow users to spin up personal Grapevine relays, similar to relay.tools
+- Allow users to spin up personal Grapevine relays, similar to relay.tools.
+The long term motivations for these will include: continuous updates of Grapevine WoT Scores; and that your personal server can keep track of content that you want to keep track of, e.g. select Nostrapedia articles, and it will make use of up-to-date Grapevine WoT Scores to select which content to look for and store and which content to discard.